tim50687/What_I_Learned/c/learn_c_the_hard_way/Exercises.md

 - `n`: next line, but step over function calls.

 - `bt`: backtrace, shows the stack of function calls that got us to this point in the program. (`read it from the bottom up`).

+## Exercise 7: Variables and Types

+- `%e`: prints a floating-point number in scientific notation.

+- `%%`: prints a literal percent character.

+- `\0`: is 0 in integer, but is the null character in character.

+You can do `math operation on int and char`, C implicitly converts char to int. `To C, a character is just an integer`.
+It's a really smaill integer.

+## Exercise 10: switch statement

+- Variable expressions are not allowed in case labels. `Although macros are allowed.`

+- Float value is not allowed as a constant value in case label.

+- ONly those expressions are allowed in switch which results in an integral constant value.

+## Exercise 11: Array and Strings

+- `int numbers[4] = {1};` : if you don't initialize all the elements, the rest of the elements will be initialized to 0.